 Sage Steppe Refugia

-Graphic of why we should care about America's Sagebrush
+Graphic of why we should care about America's Sagebrush.

 Sagebrush ecosystems provide many key ecological, economic and social services in the western and north-western United States